Pikecillo/darko/README.md

     	        0.33 * ((gray(Z - old[x, y]) / Z) * rgb(0, 255, 0)) +
     	        0.33 * ((gray(Z - old[x + 25, y]) / Z) * rgb(255, 0, 0))
 	"""
-	ddi.eval(transformation)
-	ddi.save('docs/images/feynman-lsd.jpg')
+	darko_interpreter.eval(transformation)
+	darko_interpreter.save('feynman-lsd.jpg')

 ![Feynman](docs/images/feynman-lsd.jpg)

-## Predefined Variables
+### Keywords

-Note: the origin of polar coordinates is at the center of the image.
-The origin of the rectangular coordinates is at the top-left corner of the image.
+You can use either polar coordinates or rectangular coordinates in your transformations.
+The origin of the rectangular coordinates is at the top-left corner of the image, and the origin of the polar coordinates is in the center of the image.

+The following keywords can be used in transformations:

 **old**: original image